Can Johnson Controls International plc (JCI) Remain Competitive?

 Current profitability levels for the company are sitting at:

-The net margin for Johnson Controls International plc stands at +6.39.
-The total capital return value is set at 9.98, while invested capital returns managed to touch 5.82.
-Equity return is now at value 6.20, with 2.50 for asset returns.
+The net margin for Johnson Controls International plc stands at +6.06.
+Equity return is now at value 7.30, with 2.90 for asset returns.

-Based on Johnson Controls International plc (JCI), the company’s capital structure generated 51.90 points at debt to equity in total, while total debt to capital is 34.17.
-Total debt to assets is 21.76, with long-term debt to equity ratio resting at 48.75.
-Finally, the long-term debt to capital ratio is 32.09.